How to appeal a parking ticket and win

 Making a formal appeal

 Anyone whose ticket was issued by post, or anyone whose informal appeal failed, will need to submit a formal appeal if they want their penalty overturned.
-Remember that if you fit either of these descriptions, you should have been issued with a Notice to Owner (NTO).
+Remember that if you fit either of these descriptions, you should have been issued with a Notice to Owner (NTO) (and if it didn't contain all of this info, you can appeal).

 Although your NTO will demand that you pay the full parking fine, it will also include a form that you can use to submit a formal appeal.
 All you need to do is fill out each section on the form, and you're golden.